ONSdigital/business-index-dataload/docs/bi-dataload-step-3.md

 #### Oozie Task Definition ####

 * Assumes files are installed in HDFS `hdfs://dev4/user/appUser`.
-* Current implementation completes Step 3 in around 6 minutes on the Dev4 cluster.
 * Performance may depend on ElasticSearch cluster resources which are outside the scope of this application.
 * This example specifies 8 Spark executors.
 * It may be possible to tweak the various Spark settings to use less memory etc, but this configuration seems to work OK with current data-sets.